bryantanderson/consistent-hashing/README.md

 - This spreads the node's responsibility across different segments of the ring
 - When a node fails, its keys are distributed more evenly among remaining nodes.
 Hence it significantly reduces hot spots and balances load distribution

+Without virtual nodes, failure of a physical node would mean that _all_ of it's keys would go to the next clockwise node, creating a hot spot in the ring.

 ## Implementation detail

 This project uses MD5 as the hashing function, and uses 3 Redises as the cache "nodes".
 To start the project, run: